 The Qantas Frequent Flyer program was launched in 1987 and now has approximately 11.5 million members, making it the most established and popular airline loyalty program in Australia.
 Members of the program can earn Qantas Points for their flights with the airline, as well as through everyday spending with program partners or a Qantas frequent flyer credit card.

 Your Qantas Frequent Flyer membership tier determines how many points you earn for flights, as well as unlocking a range of other privileges and benefits of the program.
 Here, we look at exactly what each status level offers and what you need to do to get there.

 Qantas Frequent Flyer tiers are used to define your membership level and benefits of the program.
 There are five different status tiers:

 Each of these Qantas Frequent Flyer membership tier offers an increasing number of benefits, such as more points for flights, seating privileges, lounge access, seat upgrades and other travel benefits.

-How to move up the Qantas Frequent Flyer tiers
+How to get higher Qantas Frequent Flyer status

 While Qantas Points can be earned and redeemed for almost anything, your membership tier is determined by Status Credits.
 Every time you take an eligible flight, you earn a number of Status Credits based on where you fly, the airline you fly with and the type of fare.
 More flexible and premium fares offer a greater number of Status Credits than basic fares, as do longer flights.